-YFAR-ROUND
+YEAR-ROUND

 European Starling

 Sturnus vulgaris

 Size: 71⁄2" (19 cm)

 Male: Glittering, iridescent purplish black in spring and summer; duller and speckled with white in fall and winter.
 Long, pointed, yellow bill in spring; gray in fall.
 Pointed wings.
 Short tail.

 Female: same as male

 Juvenile: similar to adults, with grayish-brown plumage

 and a streaked chest

 Nest: cavity; male and female line cavity;

 2 broods per year

 Eggs: 4-6; bluish with brown markings

 Incubation: 12-14 days; female and male incubate

 Fledging: 18-20 days; female and male feed the young

 Migration: non-migrator

-Food: insects, seeds, fruit: visits seed or suet feeders
+Food: insects, seeds, fruit; visits seed or suet feeders

-Compare: The Common Grackle (p.
-39) has a long tail.
+Compare: The male Brown-headed Cowbird (p.
+25) has a

-The male Brown-headed Cowbird (p.
-25) has a brown head.
+brown head.
 Look for the shiny, dark feathers

 to help identify the European Starling.

-Stan's Notes: One of our most numerous songbirds.
-Mimics the songs of up to 20 bird species and imitates sounds, including the human voice.
+Stan's Notes: A great songster, this bird can also mimic the songs of up to 20 bird species and imitates sounds, including the human voice.
 Jaws are more powerful when opening than when closing, enabling the bird to pry open crevices to find insects.
-Often displaces woodpeckers, chickadees and other cavitynesting birds.
+Often displaces woodpeckers, chickadees and other cavity-nesting birds.
 Large families gather with blackbirds in the fall.
 Not a native bird; 100 starlings were introduced to New York City in 1890-91 from Europe.
 Bill changes color in spring and fall.